larryhastings/perky/README.md

 * When including inside a dict context, you're explicitly permitted to re-define existing keys if they were previously defined in another file.

+* The default value for `include_path` only searches the current directory (`"."`).
+If you override the default, and pass in your own include path, the pragma handler won't search the current directory unless you add `"."` to the include path yourself.

 `perky.map(d, fn) -> o`